Eigenvalue bounds of the Kirchhoff Laplacian: Quivers

 \section{Quivers}

-\paragraph{} Quivers take a multi-graphs and allow additionally to have self-loops.
-Usually, all edges come with a direction but this is for us just a {\bf choice of basis} and irrelevant in the discussion because orientations do not enter the Kirchhoff matrix.
-Extending our result from finite simple graphs to quivers made the proofs simpler because the class of Kirchhoff matrices of quivers is invariant under the process of taking principal sub-matrices.
-This also is not yet the case for {\bf Multi graphs} graphs for which multiple connections are allowed but no loops are present.
-The notations in the literature are not always the same so that we repeat below the definition of quiver we use. \footnote{Multi-graphs are sometimes called ``general graphs", and quivers ``loop multi-graphs" \cite{TrinajsticChemicalGraphTheory} or ``r\'eseaux" \cite{VerdiereGraphSpectra}}
+\paragraph{} Quivers extend multi-graphs in that additionally to multiple connections, also self-loops are allowed.
+For us here, the direction of the edges is not important.
+Usually, all edges come with a direction.
+But this is just a {\bf choice of basis}.
+It is irrelevant to the spectral discussion because orientations do not enter the Kirchhoff matrix $K=F^TF$, which is the $0$-form Laplacian.
+The orientations do enter the $1$-form Laplacian $F F^T$ because $1$-forms live on the edges.
+Different orientations just produce similar and so isospectral 1-form Laplacians.

+\paragraph{} Extending Theorem~1 and Theorem~2 from finite simple graphs to quivers simplified the proof because the class of Kirchhoff matrices of quivers is invariant under the process of taking principal sub-matrices.
+It is not uncommon in induction proofs that more general proofs are easier because the induction assumption becomes stronger too.
+The induction step would already fail on the class of {\bf multi graphs} which are graphs with possible multiple connections but which have no loops.
+The notations in the literature are not always the same so that we will now repeat the definition of quiver we use. \footnote{Quiver-graphs have been called ``graphs" \cite{BR},``general graphs" \cite{Brualdi2004}, ``pseudo graphs" \cite{Vasudev}, ``loop multi-graphs" \cite{TrinajsticChemicalGraphTheory} or ``r\'eseaux" \cite{VerdiereGraphSpectra}.}